“What happened Parm?! You looked absolutely terrified.“

 Self-limiting beliefs begin with any situation or circumstance you may find yourself in.
 A comment or visual stimuli will trigger a feeling of fear, insecurity, guilt or regret that you’ve been harbouring under the radar.
 While the situation may be completely new, the feelings it brings up are all too familiar.
 More often than not, you’ll go into cruise mode and respond the way you always do.

 Your subsequent response will also follow a familiar pattern.
-Afterwards, you’ll cringe, your day will continue; your mind will remain on the event.
+You’ll cringe, your day will continue and your mind will remain on the event.
+You likely won’t dive into the emotions bubbling up deep within, you’ll stay on the surface and focus on the event.
 You will berate yourself for making the same mistake again and think about what you could’ve done better and what you should’ve said instead.
-Eventually, you will shush that hurt part of you deep inside until it lets you move on with your day and your life.
+Eventually, you will distract yourself from the hurt part of you deep inside and move on with your day and your life.

 Let’s put this into context.